Alejandro Pozuelo

-Alejandro Pozuelo Melero (born 20 September 1991) is a Spanish professional footballer who plays as attacking midfielder for Süper Lig club Konyaspor.
+Alejandro Pozuelo Melero (born 20 September 1991) is a Spanish professional footballer who plays for UAE Second Division League club Palm City as an attacking midfielder.

 Developed in the Betis system, he amassed La Liga totals of 40 matches and three goals for that club and Rayo Vallecano.
 In 2014 he signed with Genk from Swansea City, going on to spend several seasons in the Belgian Pro League with the former team.
 In 2019, he joined Major League Soccer side Toronto FC, moving to Inter Miami three years later.

 Club career

 Betis

 Born in Seville, Andalusia, Pozuelo spent his youth career at his local club Real Betis.
 He made his senior debut with the B team, spending two seasons in the Segunda División B.

-Pozuelo made his official debut with the main squad on 2 October 2011, playing the second half of a 0–1 La Liga home loss against Levante UD.
+Pozuelo made his official debut with the main squad on 2 October 2011, playing the second half of a 1–0 La Liga home loss against Levante UD.
 On 18 December he scored his first league goal for the Verdiblancos, as well as being sent off in the 2–0 win at Atlético Madrid.

 Pozuelo was promoted to Betis' first team for the 2012–13 campaign.
 He appeared in a total of 13 games in all competitions, netting his only goal in a 5–3 away victory over Athletic Bilbao.

 In total, Pozuelo made 33 appearances during his tenure, scoring three goals.